microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 ## Solution Design

-In addition to the current in-order tab list, namely `IObservableVector<TerminalApp::Tab> _tabs`, we'll add `IObservableVector<TerminalApp::Tab> _mruTabs` to represent the tabs in Most Recently Used order.

-We'll create a new class `TabSwitcherControl` inside of TerminalPage, which will be initialized with an `IObservableVector<>&`.
-This is because it'll take in either `_tabs` or `_mruTabs` depending on what order the user would like the tabs to be displayed.
-Whenever the user changes the setting that controls the tab order, it'll update to get a reference to the correct vector.

-This vector of tabs will be used to create a ListView, so that the UI would display a vertical list of tabs, represented by their tab titles.
-Each element in the ListView would be associated with a Tab, and the action associated with selecting a tab would be to Focus on that tab.
-There would also be another column to the left/right of the tab title column that holds the numbers 1-9.
-This is to represent what number is bound to each tab to allow for quick switching.
-This ListView would be hidden until the user presses a keybinding to show the ListView.
+To extend upon the command palette, we simply need to create and maintain two Vector<Commands>, where each command will simply dispatch a `SwitchToTab` `ShortcutAction`.
+One vector will have the commands in tab row order, and the other will be in MRU order.
+They'll both have to be maintained along with our existing vector of tabs.

+These vectors of commands can then be set as the commands to pull from in the command palette, and as long as the tab titles are available in these commands, the command palette will be able to naturally filter through the tabs as a user types in its search bar.
+Just like the command palette, a user will be able to navigate through the list of tabs with the arrow keys and pointer interactions.
+As part of this implementation, I can supplement these actions with "tab switcher specific" navigation keybindings that would only work if the command palette is in tab switcher mode.

 The `TabSwitcherControl` will use `TerminalPage`'s `ShortcutActionDispatch` to dispatch a `SwitchToTab` `ShortcutAction`.
 This will eventually cause `TerminalPage::_OnTabSelectionChanged` to be called.
 We can update the MRU in this function to be sure that changing tabs from the TabSwitcher, clicking on a tab, or nextTab/prevTab-ing will keep the MRU up-to-date.
-Adding or closing tabs are handled in `_OpenNewTab` and `_CloseFocusedTab`, which will need to be modified to update both `_tabs` and `_mruTabs`.
+Adding or closing tabs are handled in `_OpenNewTab` and `_CloseFocusedTab`, which will need to be modified to update the command vectors.

 ## UI/UX Design

 The Tab Switcher will reuse a lot of the XAML code that's used in the command palette.
 This means it'll show up as a drop-down from the horizontal center of the tab row.
 It'll appear as a single overlay over the whole Terminal window.
+There will also be a search box on top of the list of tabs.

-In the box will be a list of tabs with their titles and their assigned number for quick switching, and only one line will be highlighted to signify that tab is currently selected.
+Each entry in the list will show the tab's titles and their assigned number for quick switching, and only one line will be highlighted to signify the tab that is currently selected.
 The top 9 tabs in the list are numbered for quick switching, and the rest of the tabs will simply have an empty space where a number would be.

 The list would look (roughly) like this:
 ```